OLB continues profitable growth in the first half of 2022

 About OLB

-OLB is a widely diversified universal bank with a nationwide presence and more than 150 years of experience in the core region of north-west Germany.
-Under the OLB and Bankhaus Neelmeyer brands, the Bank advises its approximately 1 million customers in the Private & Business Customers and Corporates & Diversified Lending segments in person and via digital channels.
-OLB has total assets of more than EUR 30 billion, making it a significant financial institution in Europe.
+OLB is a universal bank with a nationwide presence in Germany and more than 150 years of history in north-west Germany.
+Under the OLB and Bankhaus Neelmeyer brands, it serves around one million customers in the two strategic business areas of Private & Business Customers and Corporates & Diversified Lending, both in person and via digital channels.
+The institution has a network of 80 branches nationwide and employs around 1,700 people.

 Feel free to visit us at www.olb.de and www.neelmeyer.de as well as on Facebook, Instagram and YouTube.